CD3/preview/README.md

 - stop : `make stop` is ran when `preview` recieves a `SIGTERM` (i.e. ctrl-c).
 - cleanup : `make cleanup` is ran after the processes started by `make start` terminates.

-`preview` simply does a little bit of work so that a build and refresh occur when the source file being "previewed" is modified, so the preview can be updated automatically.
+`preview` simply does a little bit of work so that a refresh occur when the source file being "previewed" is modified, so the preview can be updated automatically.

 ## Makefiles